Joint Property Ownership Explained

 Other considerations are additional Stamp Duty Land Tax payable upon a purchase where one or more parties already owns a legal or equitable interest in another property either in the UK or abroad and potential Capital Gains Tax or Inheritance Tax implications where property is transferred between parents and children.

-Our Conveyancing team are experienced in these matters and can advise you accordingly.
+Our Conveyancing team are experienced in joint property ownership and can advise you accordingly.
 For further information and a personalised quotation please contact a member of our team who will be happy to help you.